New ‘Kendamil’ Lines On Horizon For 2017

 When it comes to overall vegetable oil usage, no other manufacturer has reduced this to the level achieved in ‘Kendamil’.

 ‘Kendamil’ has already proved a huge hit in China, being sold in over 2000 mother and baby stores currently and in 6000 very soon.
-In Britain, It is listed by the NHS, as well as in Booths stores in the north west, Yorkshire and Cheshire, and is available online at www.kendamil.com and at Amazon.
+In Britain, it is available online at www.kendamil.com and at Amazon.

 Parents around Kendal were early converts, thanks to witnessing better sleep patterns for their children and no digestion or constipation issues.
 In many cases, they buy direct from the factory shop.